-Crepes are wonderful to have on hand when you want to dress up dinner or make an elegant dessert.
-(The thin, flat buckwheat pancakes are called blini in Russia.)
+Crepes make a wonderful option when you want to dress up dinner or make an elegant dessert.
+(Fun fact: The thin, flat buckwheat pancakes are called “blini” in Russia.)
 They’re simple to make and freeze, and will do wonders for your leftovers.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy